AgitationSkeleton/Discord-Webhook-Log-Bot-Collection--By-ChatGPT-/README.md

 How to use:

-1. Enable logging on the game or program you want to replay, then edit the directory.
+1. Enable logging on the game or program you want to relay, then edit the directory.
 2. Make a Discord webhook and replace YOUR_WEBHOOK_URL_HERE in the file you want with it.
 3. pip install discord discord.py watchdog requests pynacl pytz
 4. Use pm2 to start the bots, eg. pm2 start q3logbot.py